vallurumk/sheffield-bioinformatics-core.github.io/training/index.md

 ## Upcoming (more to follow soon)

-- [Introduction to the Comamnd-Line for Bioinformatics](https://www.eventbrite.com/e/introduction-to-the-command-line-for-bioinformatics-tickets-609611884557), In association with The Carpentries at The University of Sheffield, June 26th 09:30 - 16:30, In-person
+- [Introduction to the Comamnd-Line for Bioinformatics](2023_07_26_command-line), In association with The Carpentries at The University of Sheffield, June 26th 09:30 - 16:30, In-person, [REGISTER HERE](https://www.eventbrite.com/e/introduction-to-the-command-line-for-bioinformatics-tickets-609611884557)
 - Analysis of 10X single-cell data in R, July 2023 TO BE CONFIRMED, In-person only